 Perhaps the biggest shortcoming of U.S. policy toward Cuba is its false assumption that democratic capitalism can somehow be forcibly exported from Washington to Havana.
-That assumption is explicitly stated in the Helms-Burton Act, whose first purpose is "to assist the Cuban people in regaining their freedom and prosperity, as well as injoining the community of democratic countries that are flourishing in the Western Hemisphere."
+That assumption is explicitly stated in the Helms-Burton Act, the first purpose of which is "to assist the Cuban people in regaining their freedom and prosperity, as well as in joining the community of democratic countries that are flourishing in the Western Hemisphere."

-But the revolution in democratic capitalism that has swept the Western Hemisphere has little to do with Washington's efforts to export democracy.
-Rather, it has to do with Latin America's hard-earned realization that the free-enterprise system is the only system capable of providing self-sustaining growth and increasing prosperity.
+But the shift toward democratic capitalism that began in the Western Hemisphere two decades ago has little to do with Washington's efforts to export democracy.
+Rather, it has to do with Latin America's realization that previous policies and regimes had failed to provide self-sustaining growth and increasing prosperity.
+The region's ability to benefit from a market system will depend in large part on its success in sustaining market reforms, which, again, will depend entirely on Latin American countries, not on the United States.

-Now that the Cold War has ended, moreover, Cuba no longer poses a credible threat to the United States.
+Since the end of the Cold War, Cuba has no longer posed a credible threat to the United States.
 Whether Cuba has a totalitarian or a democratic regime, though important, is not a vital U.S. national security concern.
 The transformation of Cuban society, as difficult as that may be, should be left to the Cuban people, not to the U.S. government.
-As William F. Buckley Jr. has stated, "If the Cuban people overthrow Mr. Castro, that is the end for which devoutly we pray.
+As William F. Buckley Jr. has stated: "If the Cuban people overthrow Mr. Castro, that is the end for which devoutly we pray.
 But if they do not, he is their problem."

 Furthermore, there is little historical evidence, in Cuba or elsewhere, that tightening the screws on Cuba will produce an anti-Castro rebellion.
-On the other hand, Cato scholar James Dorn has observed that "the threat of using trade restrictions to advance human rights is fraught with danger ... [because] it undermines the market dynamic that in the end is the best instrument for creating wealth and preserving freedom."
+Cato scholar James Dorn has observed that "the threat of using trade restrictions to advance human rights is fraught with danger . . . [because] it undermines the market dynamic that in the end is the best instrument for creating wealth and preserving freedom."

 Even though Cuba-unlike other communist countries, such as China or Vietnam, with which the United States actively trades-has not undertaken meaningful market reforms, an open U.S. trade policy is likely to be more subversive of its system than is an embargo.
-Proponents of the Cuban embargo vastly underestimate the extent to which increased foreign trade and investment can undermine Cuban communism, even if that business is conducted with state entities.
+Proponents of the Cuban embargo vastly underestimate the extent to which increased foreign trade and investment can undermine Cuban communism even if that business is conducted with state entities.

-Cuban officialdom appears to be well aware of that danger.
-For example, Cuba's opening of its tourism industry to foreign investment has been accompanied by measures that restrict ordinary Cubans from visiting foreign hotels and tourist facilities.
-As a result, Cubans have come to resent their government for what has become known as "tourism apartheid."
-In recent years Cuban officials have also issued warnings against corruption, indicating the regime's fear that unofficial business dealings, especially with foreigners, may weaken allegiance to the government and even create vested interests that favor more extensive market openings.
+Cubar officialdom appears to be well aware of that danger.
+For example, Cubar's opening of its tourism industry to foreign investment has been accompanied by measures that restrict ordinary Cubans from visiting foreign hotels and tourist facilities.
+As a result, Cubans have come to resent their government for what is known as "tourism apartheid."
+In recent years, Cuban officials have also issued increasing warnings against corruption, indicating the regime's fear that unofficial business dealings, especially with foreigners, may weaken allegiance to the government and even create vested interests that favor more extensive market openings.
+As the Hoover Institution study concluded: "In time, increasing amounts [of expanded tourism, trade, and investment] would go beyond the state, and although economics will not single-handedly liberate Cuba, it may contribute some to that end.
+This is so, in part, because the repressive Cubans within the state apparatus are subject to influences that can tilt their allegiances in positive ways."